real2two/real2two/README.md

 My current big open source project is Dashactyl.

-It connnects with the Pterodactyl Panel ( https://pterodactyl.io/ ) via API.
+It connects with the Pterodactyl Panel ( https://pterodactyl.io/ ) via API.

 This is mainly to be used by hosting providers, who want a Discord OAuth2 login system, allow splitting resources, and want customization.